As a kid, I never wanted to be in a boys’ club and was always jealous of anything that was exclusively “girls only.”

 Both Marston and Morrison start by tweaking the fate of Hippolyta of Greek myth, who typically winds up married or slain as a result of her role in Hercules’ ninth labor.
 Marston cast her as taking on a mantle of shame to make amends with the goddess Aphrodite for her capture by Hercules, which explains the Amazons’ seclusion as well as their symbolic bracelets.
 Morrison prefers Hippolyta as a rebel, who retaliates against Hercules and therein finds the motivation for the Amazon’s advanced but sequestered society.

 Morrison’s take on Hippolyta’s subjugation at the hands of Hercules is illustrated by Yanick Paquette in a graphic, unsettling depiction in the opening pages of the book.
 Every time I page past it I question if it needs to exist in this story, even if Hippolyta turns the tables a few pages later.
 Is unsettling artwork inherently bad despite its context?
-And, in the case of Marston’s creations, is it so bad to push past his kink-influenced motif of ropes and chains to display the horrific reality he often dressed as light BDSM?
+And, in the case of Marston’s creations, is it so bad to push past his kink-influenced motif of ropes and chains to display the horrific reality of subjugation that he depicted only by showing light BDSM?
 This passage may sour you to the entire book, yet I believe it’s here to do anything but titillate.

 The Paradise Island that subsequently blossoms under Hippolyta’s rule is a technologically advanced utopia that still possesses the brutal underpinnings of its origins.
 It’s into this society that Wonder Woman is born – or crafted – as Diana, daughter of Hippolyta.